Is Coconut Water Good for Diarrhea? ORS, Safety & Recovery Guide

 - The person is an infant, elderly, pregnant, or has kidney disease or diabetes

-- Diarrhea is lasting more than 48 hours
+- Diarrhea has lasted more than 48 hours

 Can Coconut Water Cause Diarrhea or Make Loose Motions Worse?

-Yes, coconut water can cause loose stools or worsen diarrhea in some people, and it is important to know why.
+Yes , coconut water can cause loose stools or worsen diarrhea in some people, and it is important to know exactly why.

 Coconut water contains sorbitol, a naturally occurring sugar alcohol.
-Sorbitol is poorly absorbed by the small intestine.
-When it reaches the large intestine, it draws water in by osmosis, which softens stools and speeds up bowel transit.
-This is useful for constipation, but counterproductive when diarrhea is already present.
+The small intestine absorbs sorbitol poorly.
+What is not absorbed passes into the large intestine, where it draws water in by osmosis , softening stools and speeding up bowel transit.
+This effect is useful for constipation but counterproductive when diarrhea is already present.

 Who is most likely to experience worsening symptoms:

-- People with IBS: Sorbitol is a FODMAP, a fermentable carbohydrate that triggers bloating, cramping, or loose stools in IBS
+- People with IBS: Sorbitol is a FODMAP , a fermentable carbohydrate that triggers bloating, cramping, or loose stools in irritable bowel syndrome

 - People with fructose intolerance: Coconut water contains small amounts of fructose; those with fructose malabsorption may notice worsened loose motions

-- Anyone who drinks large amounts at once: Gulping 400-500 ml in one go increases the sorbitol load on the gut
+- Anyone who drinks large amounts at once: Gulping 400-500 ml in one sitting increases the sorbitol load on the gut significantly

-- People with osmotic diarrhea: If diarrhea is already driven by excess sugar drawing water into the gut, adding more natural sugars through coconut water can make the episode worse
+- People with osmotic diarrhea: If diarrhea is already driven by excess sugar drawing water into the gut, adding more natural sugars through coconut water can worsen the episode

-The rule: If you notice increased bloating symptoms or more frequent stools after drinking coconut water during a diarrhea episode, stop and switch to plain water and ORS.
+The rule: If you notice increased bloating or more frequent stools within 30-60 minutes of drinking coconut water during a diarrhea episode, stop and switch to plain water and ORS.

 Tender Coconut Water vs Mature Coconut Water During Diarrhea: Which Is Better?